tiuweehan/tiuweehan/src/pages/blog/2020-09-03-hello-world.md

 There are a number of people I know who regret not penning down their experiences in a blog when they were younger.
 Hence, I am starting a new tech blog so I will not have the same regrets when I am older.

-One thing I notice about most blogs is that there'll be a number of blog posts in the first few months, a really long break (i.e. a few years) before the next post, and the blog dies after that.
-I'm guessing it goes something like this:
+One thing I noticed about most blogs is that there'll be a number of blog posts in the first few months, a really long break (i.e. a few years) before the next post, and the blog dies after that.
+I imagine that it goes something like this:

 ![Blog posts over time](/img/blog-posts-over-time.png "Blog posts over time")